-I am a PhD candidate in Stanford University's Emmett Interdisciplinary Program in Environment and Resources (E-IPER), where I work on increasing the resilience of communities to the impacts of climate change.
-I study the linkages between natural hazards, governance and public policy, and social and economic outcomes.
-My current work focuses on measuring the impacts of sea level rise and evaluating the effectiveness of different strategies for managing flood risk.
-In January 2020, I will join the University of North Carolina’s Department of City and Regional Planning as an assistant professor.
+I am an environmental social scientist working on increasing the resilience of communities to the impacts of climate change.
+My research examines the linkages between natural hazards, governance, and public policy, with a particular focus on sea level rise and flooding.
+I recently completed my PhD in Stanford University's Emmett Interdisciplinary Program in Environment and Resources (E-IPER), and in January 2020, I will join the University of North Carolina’s Department of City and Regional Planning as an assistant professor.

 I received a B.S. in Chemical Engineering from Yale University.
 Before Stanford, I spent several years supporting evidence-based climate change adaptation and mitigation decision-making, most recently at the New Climate Economy and ICF International.